Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Maret 2025 13.27.57 UTC
+- WIB: Sabtu, 8 Maret 2025 14.19.55 UTC
-- WITA: Sabtu, 8 Maret 2025 14.27.57 UTC
+- WITA: Sabtu, 8 Maret 2025 15.19.55 UTC
-- WIT: Sabtu, 8 Maret 2025 15.27.57 UTC
+- WIT: Sabtu, 8 Maret 2025 16.19.55 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature